 Harry Potter and the Prisoner of Azkaban is perhaps one of my favorites of the series and kind of a shame director Alfonso Cuaron didn’t return to do more of these and it was a nice, and necessary, change-up as Harry’s storyline advances to darker territories.

-Universal Home Entertainment has announced the date and released artwork for the sci-fi drama, The Space Between us starring Gary Oldman, Asa Butterfield, Carla Gugino and Britt Robertson and directed by Peter Chelsom.
+Lionsgate Home Entertainment has announced the date and released artwork for the action-comedy, The Hitman’s Bodyguard starring Ryan Reynolds, Samuel L. Jackson, Gary Oldman and Salma Hayek.
 Click on the link below or image to the left to check out the features and artwork.

 Léon: The Professional is a masterpiece of work from Luc Besson and is easily my favorite and most emotion-filled film to date.
-The performances by Jean Reno (who deserved an Oscar nomination), Natalie Portman and Gary Oldman were all fantastic in their own distinctive ways and it’s just an all around well made flick with good mixture of drama and suspense.
+The performances by Jean Reno (who deserved an Oscar nomination), Natalie Portman and Gary Oldman were all fantastic in their own distinctive ways.

 The Fifth Element is a mixed bag of a film with some great flare and style but then you add in Chris Tucker and his obnoxious character to balance all that good out.
 On the plus side, Gary Oldman, as outlandish as his character is, is a lot of fun to watch and Milla Jovovich provides a nice spark.

 The Space Between Us of course isn’t good and clearly aimed at the tween crowd; the plot isn’t as cool as it might sound and it’s utterly predictable, but if there’s any saving grace, it’s with the cast, namely Gary Oldman and Carla Gugino.

 The final chapter in the Harry Potter saga, Deathly Hallows Part 2 is a fantastic ending highlighted by an intense, action-pakced, third act and nicely closes out giving a fitting conclusion to our favorite characters.